kiancn/CallbackMethod/README.md

 # Short Explanation
-The MethodedReferences and MeRefs are basically wrapper classes for Method objects;
+The MethodedReferences and MeRefs are broadly speaking wrapper classes for java.lang.reflect.Method objects;

-The canonical Reflections library has a beautiful collection of classes the interesting part is that by storing a reference to an instance of a class that has the method as a member
+The interesting part is that by
+1) storing a reference to an instance of a class that has some desired method as a member,
+2) along with an array of Class objects mirroring the method parameter list,
+3) it is possible to create a java.lang.reflect.Method object and keep it, pass it around, pool it - and execute it from where-ever.
+Even doing complex variations of parameters and return types.
+It's neat!
 # A basic basic pattern to start using a MeRef<V,O>

 * You need a reference to an Object that will execute the method